aldojs/aldo/README.md

 }
 ```

-To extend the request context, and add shared properties, like a DB connection or a global logger, you may use `.set(key, value)`
+To extend the request context, and add shared values (or services), like a DB connection or a global logger, you may use `.set(key, value)`

 ```js
 const mongoose = require('mongoose')